mwinter80/unboundedpress/README.md

 # set ROOT_URL in gitea/gitea/app.ini and restart container
 ROOT_URL = https://gitea.unboundedpress.org
 # TODO: change gitea to reroute to /mwinter
-# TODO: migrate repose from github
+#  migrate repose from github

 # UNBOUNDEDPRESS
 # example of restoring the mongodb